 Parkland Wish List Project

 The FWC Parkland Wish List Project is a volunteer-based group that collects and delivers non-cash donations to Parkland patients who have little to no financial resources.
 We focus primarily on essential items for the NICU/Newborn and Adult patient care units: preemie/newborn clothing and diapers/wipes, carry-all/tote bags, adult socks, T-shirts, underwear, travel-size toiletries, and blankets.
 Additional items from the FWC Parkland Wish List are always greatly appreciated, as well.
-Please see here for further information about donating to Parkland.
 Note: Due to its infection prevention policy, Parkland can only accept unused items.

-In addition, 2-3 times a year, the Project purchases books and essential items for Parkland patients and families, on behalf of FWC members.
-These purchases, tax free and best priced, are made with available funds largely derived from a portion of membership dues, as well as from the monetary donations from individual members of our FWC community paid directly to FWC.
+In addition, two to three times a year, the Project purchases books and essential items for Parkland patients and families, on behalf of FWC members.
+These purchases, tax fee are made with monetary donations from individual members of the FWC community.

 Thank you for your generous support and kind consideration.
 Your donations play a vital role in making our charitable efforts possible.